yujunkuo/Stock-Overflow/README.md

 ## 🔎 Overview
 **Stock-Overflow** is a **stock recommendation system** tailored for the Taiwanese stock market.
 It leverages various strategies and indicators to identify potentially lucrative stock investment opportunities.
-The system provides recommendations based on fundamental analysis, technical analysis, and chip analysis.
-Additionally, it utilizes web scraping to fetch real-time stock market data and sends recommendations to users via the LINE messaging platform.
+Specifically, the system automatically collects daily stock data through web scraping, applies fundamental, technical, and chip analysis to filter this information, and delivers recommendations to users via the LINE messaging platform.

 ## 📌 Features